LimePoint/opschain-docs/docs/operations/maintenance/data-retention.md

 ### Event retention

-Setting the event retention configuration means that events older than the configured number of days will be removed.
+Configuring the event retention setting means that events older than the configured number of days will be removed.

 ### Change log retention

-Setting the change log storage retention configuration means that any logs older than the configured number of days will be removed.
+Configuring the change log storage retention setting means that any logs older than the configured number of days will be removed.
 The logs are removed based on the change finish time.
 After a change's logs have been removed, any request for those logs (for example using `opschain change show-logs`) will return an error rather than the logs.

 ### Global

-The global retention setting is used if a project or environment configuration is not present.
-It can be set by setting the `OPSCHAIN_CHANGE_LOG_RETENTION_DAYS` and/or `OPSCHAIN_EVENT_RETENTION_DAYS` environment variables in the `.env` file.
+The global retention setting is used if a project or environment setting is not present.
+It can be configured by setting the `OPSCHAIN_CHANGE_LOG_RETENTION_DAYS` and/or `OPSCHAIN_EVENT_RETENTION_DAYS` environment variables in the `.env` file.

 :::note
 Update OPSCHAIN_CHANGE_LOG_RETENTION_DAYS or OPSCHAIN_EVENT_RETENTION_DAYS in your `.env` to the desired value - adding the key if it is not present.
 :::

 ```bash